xrandox/Example-Marker-Pack/README.md

 ***

 # Acknowledgements
-* None of this would have been possible without the original creation of TacO by **BoyC**.
-Big thanks to him.
 * Blish Hud has revolutionized the overlay game again and again and continues to foster more and more progress.
 With his various tools and his amazing overlay I likely would have stopped trailing long ago, so I can't thank **Freesnow** enough for his work.
+* None of this would have been possible without the original creation of TacO by **BoyC**.
 * The many **contributors and trail testers in the Tehs Trails discord** have continously pushed me to refine my work and keep producing content.
 Their support has meant the world to keeping the project going.
 * Special thanks to **zotmer**, the other main developer of Tehs Trails who has provided countless improvements to my pack and always keeps me on my toes
 * And thanks to **all the other pack developers**, who I'm sure through some way or another have improved my workflow and given me more reasons to keep pushing the limit.